Supreme Electoral Court (El Salvador)

 The Supreme Electoral Court (Tribunal Supremo Electoral, TSE) is the highest electoral authority in the country of El Salvador.

 Composition

-Article 208 of the Constitution of El Salvador establishes that "there will be a Supreme Electoral Court which will be formed of five Judges, who will remain on the Court for five years and will be chosen by the Legislative Assembly", and that "three of the Judges will each come from one of the three political parties or coalitions who obtained the greatest number of votes in the last presidential election".
+Article 208 of the Constitution of El Salvador establishes that "there will be a Supreme Electoral Court which will be formed of five Judges, who will remain on the Court for five years and will be chosen by the Legislative Assembly" and that "three of the Judges will each come from one of the three political parties or coalitions who obtained the greatest number of votes in the last presidential election."
 The two remaining judges are chosen from two slates of judges with no political affiliation proposed by the Supreme Court.

+2024-2029 term

+On 26 september 2024, the members of the Supreme Electoral Court for the period 2024-2029 were announced as per below.

 2019-2024 term

 On 30 July 2019, the members of the Supreme Electoral Court for the period 2019-2024 were announced as per below.

 History

 Central Electoral Council

 The 1950 constitution of El Salvador established a Central Electoral Council (Consejo Central de Elecciones, CCE) as the "highest authority of electoral matters".
 It was formed of three members and three deputies, all chosen by the Legislative Assembly for a period of three years from lists proposed by the Supreme Court and the executive branch.
 The 1962 constitution maintained the same structure.
 However, this structure was criticised as leading to electoral processes falling under the control of the executive branch, and led to accusations of political bias.

 The constitution of 15 December 1983 changed the way that the Central Electoral Council was appointed; it stated that the three members of the Council would be chosen by the Legislative Assembly, with one each being chosen from slates proposed by the three political parties or coalitions with the largest vote share in the last presidential elections.
 This is the same set of procedures taken for the three political members of the Court today.